aleksandrvaimo/ecommerce_express/README.md

 ## How to start:

 - clone BE repository to local environment.
 Eg: `git clone https://github.com/aleksandrvaimo/ecommerce_express ecommerce`
-- Next is to clone FE part: `git clone git@github.com:aleksandrvaimo/ecommerce_react.git ecommerce/frontend/`
+- Next is to remove empty file from ecommerce/frontend/ folder and clone FE part there: `rm ecommerce/frontend/.gitkeep && git clone git@github.com:aleksandrvaimo/ecommerce_react.git ecommerce/frontend/`
 - Go to clened project: `cd ecommerce` and execute command: npm start to start both BE and FE `package.json` - `"start": "concurrently \"npm run start:backend\" \"npm run start:frontend\""`

 - PORT can be easily changed in ./.env file.
 But also will need to changed in ./frontend/.env for global variable.
 Otherwise requests will not work